beersbr/beersbr.github.com/source/_posts/2011-11-22-and-so-it-began-dot-dot-dot.markdown

 //</head>
 ```
 Now looking at the code, you can probably see everything that is happening.
 First we grab the canvas element and assign it to variable cvs.
-Secondly we set the context to 2d and assignt that to ctx.
-Now that we have a context to draw on we can set the fillStyle of the context.
-The fillStyle tells the context what color to fill objects with.
+Secondly we set the context to 2d and assign it to the variable ctx.
+Now that we have a context to draw on, we can set the `fillStyle` of the context.
+The `fillStyle` tells the context what color to fill objects with.
 You can use several forms for specifying the color:

 ``` javascript